Around a dozen miles from the bustle of Edinburgh, Crichton Castle is set within the beautiful and tranquil Crichton Glen

 The barony of Crichton passed to the young Francis Stewart, the son of John Stewart and Janet Hepburn whose wedding Mary Queen of Scots had attended.
 Francis was immediately faced with the debts inherited by his predecessor whose lifestyle had endangered the family estates.

-He was however wealthy and well connected, a combination which made him one of the most powerful men in southern Scotland.
+He was however wealthy and well connected, a combination that made him one of the most powerful men in southern Scotland.

 As a favourite of the king, Francis was given a number of positions.
 He was variously Sheriff of Lothian and Berwickshire, Great Admiral of the Realm and ambassador to England.

-In the end despite all his advantages in life, a political career which once promised so much ended in charges of witchcraft and treason and ultimately exile in Naples where he died in 1612.
+In the end, despite all his advantages in life, a political career that once promised so much ended in charges of witchcraft and treason and ultimately exile in Naples where he died in 1612.